ceph/ceph/doc/radosgw/qat-accel.rst

    **For in-tree QAT**

-   For in-tree QAT, make sure that your system meets the `QATlib System Requirements`_.
+   For in-tree QAT, ensure that your system meets the `QATlib System Requirements`_.
 QATlib can be installed from pre-built packages or from source code.
 See `QATlib Installation`_ .
 After QATlib is installed, you can run ``cpa_sample_code`` to check if the QAT environment is OK.

-   If you are using QATlib source code, Ceph cmake build has the compilation options of qatlib and qatzip enabled by default.
+   If you are using QATlib source code, the Ceph `cmake` build enables the qatlib and qatzip options by default.
 Our normal compilation already includes QAT-compressor-related code.

    .. prompt:: bash $